Posted by Robert Half on 01 September 2014

 Do some research

 Also, hop on to the company website and social media properties and look for staff and event photos.
-This may help give you additional insight into how your new employer – and your fellow employees – present themselves in the public domain.
+This may help give you additional insight into how your new employer – and your fellow employees – present themselves in the public domain, so you can in-turn dress for success.

 Ask the question